brn-lin/YouTube-Clone/README.md

 # YouTube Clone

-A frontend YouTube clone built with React, featuring a responsive home feed, search with autocomplete, search results with video previews, and a fully responsive sidebar — powered by the YouTube Data API v3.
+A YouTube clone built with React and a Vercel serverless backend proxy, featuring responsive video feeds, infinite scrolling, search autocomplete with live suggestions, a dynamic sidebar, and interactive video previews.
+Powered by the YouTube Data API v3 on the backend.

 ## Live Demo